Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 That's one example route that could be taken.
 As you can see there are many more shown on the diagram, and many more I've not included.

 But what's important to understand is that Fastly's infrastructure means that `vcl_recv`, `vcl_hash` and `vcl_deliver` are all executed on an edge node (the node nearest the client).
-Where as the other states are executed on a "cluster" node (or cache node).
+Whereas the other states are executed on a "cluster" node (or cache node).

 We can see in [Fastly's documentation](https://docs.fastly.com/guides/performance-tuning/request-collapsing), certain VCL subroutines run on the edge and some on the shield (i.e. what we're calling "cluster"):